The Battle of Hastings

 A recent investigation carried out by Channel 4's Time Team programme has left researchers convinced the battle took place, not at the traditional site of battle abbey but on a road junction, near the town of Battle.

 After carrying out an aerial laser survey, they concluded that the hill would have been the most likely place for the two armies to have met, rather than the 'boggy' terrain of the official 1066 battlefield.
 Time Team carried out archaeological digs on the battlefield and nearby at Caldbec Hill, an alternative battle site.
-No archeological evidence was unearthed at either site to prove where the battle took place.
+No archaeological evidence was unearthed at either site to prove where the battle took place.

 English Heritage, who own Battle Abbey and the 1066 battlefield, have made the point that less than one percent of the battlefield was excavated during the investigation.
 They dispute the claim that a new battlefield has been discovered, pointing out the 'new' site is in fact just an extension of the official battlefield.